 Indian Split Pea and Butternut Squash Soup

-The turmeric, split peas, and butternut squash make this soup a beautiful bright yellow color.
-It’s very nutritious as well.
-I don’t know where I got this recipe from.
+The turmeric, split peas, and butternut squash make this soup a beautiful bright yellow color, and it’s quite nutritions as well.
+The Indian flavoring goes really well with the squash and split peas.
+I used to make this soup in college when I lived in the co-op, but I no longer remember where I got this recipe from.
 If anyone knows the source please let me know.

 Cabbage greens with pasta